drips-network/docs/docs/understanding-drips/how-it-works.md

 <tr style="border: 0px;">
 <td style="border: 0px; width: 15%;"><img src="/img/drips_how1.png"></td>
 <td style="border: 0px; vertical-align: top;"><b>1</b> - A creator or developer chooses a funding goal and minimum supporter contribution and then creates a Community using the Drips web app at <a href="https://drips.radicle.network/">drips.radicle.network</a>.
 Behind the scenes, the new Community is deployed to the Ethereum blockchain as an ERC-721 contract, which is 100% owned and controlled by the creator.

+A creator or developer chooses a funding goal and minimum supporter contribution and then creates a Community using the Drips webapp at <a href="https://drips.radicle.network/">drips.radicle.network</a> (or one of the several other ways laid out <a href="https://docs.drips.network/accessing-drips.html">here</a> and <a href="https://docs.drips.network/for-developers/technical-overview.html">here</a>).
+Behind the scenes, the new Community is deployed to the Ethereum blockchain as an ERC-721 contract, which is 100% owned and controlled by the creator.

 </td>
 </tr>
 <tr style="border: 0px;"><td style="border: 0px;"><p>&nbsp;</p></td><td style="border: 0px;"> </td></tr>